February 20, 2020

 Crunchyroll in particular acquires so much content every season that you have to study the descriptions and early reviews to see which ones you want to follow.
 Netflix, on the other hand, adds a new Japanese title every week or so.
 Its curated approach makes me curious to see what caught its attention.

-While Netflix still has fewer anime titles than HIDIVE, smallest anime site of the Big Three, it is actively creating and acquiring live-action content too, and may soon have the largest VOD catalog of localized live-action Jdramas. dLibrary Japan has the most live-action titles, though very few of them are localized.
+While Netflix has fewer anime titles than Hidive, it is actively acquiring live-action content too.
+Jme has the most live-action titles, though very few of them are localized.
+Rakuten Viki is still the best source for localized Jdrama.

 By establishing "comprehensive business alliances" with studios like Production I.G and BONES, Netflix avoids carriage and licensing disputes while giving its partners greater creative control than broadcasting regulations in Japan allow.
 Just as importantly, it can localize the content everywhere it does business.